 Land owners may be permitted to build above or near a sewer on existing sewerage alignments, provided existing sewerage capacity is not exceeded.
-This condition must meet the provisions within Gold Coast Water's Southport Priority Development Area Network Services Plan (Netserv Plan).
+This condition must meet the provisions within the Council's Water Supply and Sewerage Infrastructure Plan.
 The Council of the City of Gold Coast may impose a reduced currency period on a PDA development approval, to ensure the timely and coordinated delivery of infrastructure.